akemin-dayo/make-mb41-osx/README.md

 * [10.11 only] USB is complete broken on OS X 10.11.
 It's an issue with AppleUSBEHCIPCI, looking into fixing this.
 Will take some time.

 ###What works?
-* Well... everything else. :P
+* Well... everything else. :P This includes FaceTime/iMessage/parts of Continuity (SMS Forwarding, iPhone phone call forwarding), too!

 ###To-do
 * Add feature for user to disable beamsync (`beamsyncoff`)